 Format message text for the current IM session

 You can make changes to message text format during an IM session.
 You can also format selected pieces of text to be different fonts, colors, italic, bold, and so on.
 Changes made to the font format will persist only for the length of the current conversation.

-To selectively format message text (for example, make a word bold) in the Conversation window, select the text that you want to format, then click Change Your Font or Text Color.
+To selectively format message text (for example, make a word bold) in the Conversation window, select the text that you want to format, then click Change text color, font, and other formatting.
 Make the changes you want in the drop-down dialog box and then click in the Entry area to close the dialog box and accept the changes.
 The selected text is now formatted according to your changes.
 Also, any text that you type after making the formatting changes will be in the new format.

-To generally format message text, click Change Your Font or Text Color in the Entry area, and then make the formatting changes you want in the drop-down dialog box and then click in the Entry area to close the dialog box and accept the changes.
+To generally format message text, click Change text color, font, and other formatting in the Entry area, and then make the formatting changes you want in the drop-down dialog box and then click in the Entry area to close the dialog box and accept the changes.
 The selected text is now formatted according to your changes.
 Any text that you type after making the formatting changes will be in the new format.

 Add emoticons to an instant message to convey feelings